 Because the benefits of physical activity is clear, more and more hospitals across the country encourage patients to get out of bed and move.
 But, barriers such as a shortage of staff and a lack of walking equipment can make it hard for these programs to flourish.

 What can you do?

-For information on why patients fall, read my blog post: Why are Hospital Patients at Risk for Falls?
+For information on why patients fall, read my blog post: Why do Patients Fall in Hospitals?

 All hospital stays involve risk.
 Read these blog posts to reduce your risk of problems: